Being disabled

 I do not feel the same.
 I do not act the same.

 I had friends who noticed I was not my usual self.
-I am going through difficult times so if I am not always bursting in laughter or a little bit emo.
+I am going through difficult times, so if I am not always bursting in laughter or a little bit emo.
 I know you miss my old self.
 I miss her too.

-Of course there are pains and a lot of discomfort.
+Of course, there are pains and a lot of discomfort.

-My left leg has to be constantly elevated but not any pillow will do.
+My left leg has to be constantly elevated, but not any pillow will do.
 It has to be the right amount of softness.
 It has to be consistent.
-If there are lumps, my leg feels it and it is so uncomfortable.
+If there are lumps, my leg feels it, and it is so uncomfortable.

 Sleeping is very difficult.
 There are a lot of positions I cannot do.
 If I want to sleep on the side, I have to sync my movements.

 It is also very painful if anyone or anything bumps my left leg.
 I wanted to strangle that girl employee of Lancaster Hotel in Mandaluyong who accidentally hit me while rushing to the elevators.
-More so when she said sorry in that trying to be cute ala Got to Believe Chichay mode.
+More so when she said sorry in that trying-to-be-cute ala Got to Believe Chichay mode.
 You are not pretty!
 My operation scar is prettier than your face!

-It is not that bad though.
+It is not that bad, though.
 Actually, the good greatly outweighs the bad.

 I feel loved.

-Ever since the accident, not once did my mom or any of my family and friends blamed me or my mountaineering for the accident.
+Ever since the accident, not once did my mom or any of my family and friends blame me or my mountaineering for the accident.
 They had every reason to.
 It was not only my life that got affected.
 They also had to make a lot of adjustments.

-All I felt was their love, care and compassion.
-They didn't see it as a task to make my milk everyday or push my wheelchair or charge my cell phone for me.
+All I felt was their love, care, and compassion.
+They didn't see it as a task to make my milk every day or push my wheelchair or charge my cell phone for me.

 I feel missed.

 A week ago, friends picked me up to attend the regular meeting of the Mountaineering Federation of the Philippines.
 It was late already.
-My mom was not so happy about me going out at night but I insisted.
+My mom was not so happy about me going out at night, but I insisted.
 The moment I stepped out of the car, there were cheers.
-It was overwhelming and it feels good knowing people missed me.
+It was overwhelming, and it feels good knowing people missed me.

 I feel cared for.

-It is true what they say about friends, that they are the ones there when you need them the most.
+It is true what they say about friends— that they are the ones there when you need them the most.
 I am glad I found out who they are.

-I feel how it is like to be a baby again.
+I feel like a baby again.

 That is not hard to do.
-There was a time I got breakfast in bed.
+There was a time when I got breakfast in bed.
 My fruits were cut and peeled.
 My bath and clothes were prepared for me.

-Since I am a lot better now, I need less care but I am still the family's baby, even my little sister's baby.
+Since I am a lot better now, I need less care, but I am still the family's baby, even my little sister's baby.
 She prepared my milk for me last night.

-Actually, I think everyone in the family likes that I am spending more time with them and we have a lot of bonding moments.
+Actually, I think everyone in the family likes that I am spending more time with them, and we have a lot of bonding moments.

 I feel special.

 Up to now, I am still afraid of stairs.
-So, when I booked a flight for me and my mom, I chose Philippine Airlines because based on experience, there are bigger chances there will be a tube access.
+So, when I booked a flight for me and my mom, I chose Philippine Airlines because, based on experience, there are bigger chances there will be a tube access.

-From check-in to departure, even after landing up to the time I left the airport, an attendant was with me, assisting me and of course, pushing my wheelchair.
+From check-in to departure, even after landing up to the time I left the airport, an attendant was with me, assisting me, and of course, pushing my wheelchair.

 It was the same during my return flight to Manila, except when we landed at the Manila airport where passengers had to take the stairs.
 I was actually contemplating already asking the flight crew if they have a slide.
 I didn't know that on the right side of the plane (stairs were on the left), they would attach an elevator that has ramps.
-Even the bus I used has its own ramp.
+Even the bus I used has its ramp.

 Even when I watched Wicked at the Cultural Center of the Philippines, I had an usher assisting me.
 I could get used to the VIP treatment.